PogChonk/Cross-Application-Communication/README.md

 from flask_restful import Api, Resource
 ```

-Alright, now we need to setup our class that we'll be adding.
+Alright, now we need to set up our class that we'll be adding.

 ```py
 class HelloWorld(Resource):